jonnor/projects/roland-modela/README.md

 Parts

 * 6 mm MDF or other woods.
-Parametric design can be easily tweaked for 5-10 mm.
+Parametric design; can be easily tweaked for 5-10 mm.
 * 5 mm acrylic or polycarbonate
 * http://www.clasohlson.com/no/b/Jernvare/Beslag-og-opphengning/Tetningslister

+TODO

+* Redesign front to be in MDF too, with an acrylic door/plate which slides up.
+Then don't have to lift the box all the time.

 ## Course in making PCBs